 - A sigmoidoscopy—an examination of the rectum and lower colon using a lighted tool called a sigmoidoscope.

 - A colonoscopy—an examination of the rectum and entire colon using a lighted instrument called a colonoscope.

 - A virtual colonoscopy—a minimally invasive imaging examination of the entire colon and rectum.

 - A double-contrast barium enema—an enema with a barium solution followed by a series of x-rays of the colon and rectum.

 Yes.
 But it's important to catch the disease early.
 The earlier colorectal cancer is detected, the easier it is to treat and the better your chances for a full recovery.
 For early stages of colorectal cancer, surgery may be all that is required.
 More advanced stages may require other treatments such as chemotherapy or radiation therapy.

 The quality of cancer programs is validated through quality watchdogs, such as the Commission on Cancer (COC).
 These accrediting agencies have identified best practices and standards of care based on cancer research.
 In order to receive accreditation, Stanford Health Care - ValleyCare voluntarily participated in an onsite survey and evaluation of our practices and outcomes.
 Stanford Health Care - ValleyCare is proud to say that we have received accreditation from this organization.

 It is recommended that people under the age of 80, who have been diagnosed with AJCC stage III (lymph node positive cancer, be considered for or receive Colon-Adjuvant chemotherapy within four months of diagnosis.
-Since 2009, 100% of these Stanford Health Care – ValleyCare patients have received Colon-Adjuvant chemotherapy within four months of diagnosis, which exceeds the California state average.
+Since 2013, 100% of Stanford Health Care - ValleyCare patients received Colon-Adjuvant chemotherapy within four months of diagnosis, which exceeds the California state average.